tocalabs/toca-docs/src/book/programming_concepts/data_types.md

 }
 ```

-If I wanted to get the industry value out of the above example, I can query it with JSONPath using `$.industry`, if I wanted the title of the first available job I can use `$.available_jobs[0].title`.
+If you wanted to get the industry value out of the above example, you can query it with JSONPath using `$.industry`, if you wanted the title of the first available job you can use `$.available_jobs[0].title`.

 > #### Note 📝
 >